espnet/espnet/egs2/chime7_task1/asr1/README.md

 1. `AssertionError: Torch not compiled with CUDA enabled` <br> for some reason you installed Pytorch without CUDA support. <br>
  Please install Pytorch with CUDA support as explained in [pytorch website](https://pytorch.org/).
+2. `ERROR: Could not install packages due to an OSError: [Errno 2] No such file or directory: 'YOUR_PATH/espnet/tools/venv/lib/pyth on3.9/site-packages/numpy-1.23.5.dist-info/METADATA'`.
+This is due to numpy installation getting corrupted for some reason.
+You can remove the site-packages/numpy- folder manually and try to reinstall numpy 1.23.5 with pip.

 [sox]: